 The biggest strength of the River Run is just how plush and cozy it feels while wearing.
 A medium-sized fit our 5'11" athletically-built tester perfectly and complemented his body well.
-But its utility as a sun shirt is somewhat hindered just by the fact the 52% wool, 48% wool blend warmed us up quickly, causing us to perspire and that perspiration noticeably made the fabric darken.
-The fabric itself is less durable than any other sun shirt we've tested by a country mile, giving us pause to recommend this shirt for activities ranging from hiking to fishing, or even for travel where temperatures can warm up.
+But its utility as a sun shirt is somewhat hindered because the 52% wool, 48% polyester blend warmed us up quickly, causing perspiration — and that perspiration noticeably darkened the fabric.
+The fabric itself is also less durable than many other sun shirts we've tested, giving us pause to recommend it for activities ranging from hiking to fishing or even for travel where temperatures can warm up.

 Comfort and Fit

-The River Run is a great looking shirt, hands down.
+The River Run is a handsome-looking shirt, hands down.
 The fit is a little more athletic than most, but we'd still consider it a similar cut to other hooded sun shirts we've tested.
 The sleeves are a bit more constricted — to the point that rolling them up over our elbows wasn't possible.
 Thumb loops at the end of the sleeves help with keeping them in place but don't do much to facilitate covering your hands more than without wearing them, which is a big difference from every other thumb loop-equipped sun shirt we've tested.
-The hood is generously sized to cover as much of your head as you'd like or have the ability to be worn under/over a helmet.
+The hood is generously sized to cover as much of your head as you'd like or to wear under/over a helmet.

 The shirt's seam length is also on the shorter side by an inch or two when compared to other sun shirts in this review.
 All these little tweaks make the River Run complement the wearer's body a little better than a looser fit, but they also impact its breathability.

-The River Run is by far made from the airiest material of any shirt we've tested, which we hoped would equate to incredible breathability, but it becomes a mixed bag.
-Yes, breezes seem to be able to come through the shirt, but the wool blend of the fabric itself seems to make this shirt act similarly to a very light thermal base layer by trapping body heat.
+The River Run is made from the airiest material of any shirt we've tested, which we hoped would equate to incredible breathability.
+But the outcome was a mixed bag.
+Yes, breezes seem to come through the shirt, but the wool blend of the fabric itself makes it act similarly to a very light thermal base layer by trapping body heat.
 If you naturally run cold, this could be a blessing.
 For those that perspire easily, you may not even be able to sit in a slightly warmer than normal room without creating wet areas around your pits.

 Durability is the weakest link for the River Run.
-The stitching is sound, but the wool/polyester blend is easy to damage, and long-term durability is questionable simply because wool needs more care when washing.
+The stitching is sound, but the wool/polyester blend is easy to damage.
+Wool does need more care when washing.
 One of our testers was able to visibly damage the fabric just under normal use.

-Most usual features of a hooded sun shirt are present in the River Run, including the hood, thumb loops, and long sleeves.
+Most of the usual features of a hooded sun shirt are present in the River Run, including a hood, thumb loops, and long sleeves.
 The thumb loops certainly need work, as they don't necessarily help with covering up the hands.
-The hood doesn't have a drawstring, but a simple, single button keeps it in place and your neck covered.
+The hood doesn't have a drawstring, but a simple, single-button keeps it in place and your neck covered.

-This is one of the most expensive sun shirts we've tested — you can find other options that are almost a tenth of the price!
+This is one of the most expensive sun shirts we've tested — you can find other options that are almost a tenth of the price.
 Is the comfort and style of the River Run worth its price tag?
-Although it looks good and feels great, it's simply too easy to damage by wearing and washing.
-Plus, it seems too warm for high-intensity activities and too delicate for travel.
-If you also need a base layer, however, this could be a good piece to consider to serve some dual purposes in your wardrobe.
+It certainly could wear too warm for high-intensity activities and be too delicate for travel.
+Dry, cool, high country mountain hikes make perfect bedfellows with the River Run Hoody.
+Or, if you also would like a hooded base layer, this could be a great piece to consider.

-As attractive as the VOORMI River Run Hoodie is, it falls short at its job as — first and foremost — a sun shirt.
+As attractive as the VOORMI River Run Hoody is, it falls short at its job as — first and foremost — a sun shirt.
 Using a wool blend for the material gives it both its best and worst qualities.
-This shirt could find a great niche for itself in high-altitude, sunny places, with cooler overall temperatures, or where water both reflects the sun's intensity, but also keeps the overall temperatures low.
+This shirt could find a great niche for itself in high-altitude, sunny places, with cooler overall temperatures, or where water both reflects the sun's intensity but also keeps the overall temperatures low.
+We would avoid using this shirt in very humid conditions.
 If you spend much of your summer on high alpine lakes, for example, this might be your new best friend.
-If you're trail running in the desert, not so much.
+If you're trail running in the Appalachian mountains, not so much.

 — Justin Simoni